 - 1. Riders are responsible to enter only classes in which they are eligible.
-See Chapter 4 for the penalty. - The AMA, on the basis of participation and achievement in District-level competition, shall classify riders unless otherwise provided by AMA rules.
+See Chapter 4 for the penalty. - 2.
+The AMA, on the basis of participation and achievement in District-level competition, shall classify riders unless otherwise provided by AMA rules. does not classify racers for Flat Track, TT, or Ice Race competition at the National level.
+Racer classification is established at the recognized district level on the basis of participation and achievement in competition.
+All recognized District competition partners Organizations and are empowered and encouraged to implement a Racer Advancement System.
 Rider classification shall be as follows:

 Classification Description

 A The highest classification

 В The classification preceding A

 С The classification preceding B

 Additional entry-level classifications based on the amount of rider participation at the district level in any particular district at any meet may establish classifications based on circumstances.

-- 4. If a rider believes that they are not capable of competing as the higher-class rider, they may appeal (once per district season) in writing to their recognized district.
+- Participation in, or advancement to, a higher class in any AMA or non-AMA activity by any rider will result in permanent advancement to that higher class (in like activity) in all AMA-sanctioned competition (like activity=TT to TT or Flat Track to Flat Track, etc.). - 4.
+If a rider believes that they are not capable of competing as the higher-class rider, they may appeal (once per district season) in writing to their recognized district.
 Each case will be considered individually at a regular meeting of the district or regional organization.
 When the AMA is notified of the decision in writing, with a copy to the rider, the change in classification will become official.
-Appeals from riders without a recognized district organization will be considered by the AMA staff. - a.
-Riders returned to a lower class are only those who officials consider completely non-competitive in the class they are leaving and who won't dominate the class they are returning to. - b.
+Appeals from riders without a recognized district organization will be considered by the AMA staff. - Riders returned to a lower class are only those who officials consider completely non-competitive in the class they are leaving and who won't dominate the class they are returning to. - b.
 A rider may return to a lower class only once. - c.
 A rider returning to competition after several years must request to be reverted as explained above and can't move back a class automatically or without AMA or district permission.

 - d.
 Failure to comply will result in suspension or other disciplinary action. - Riders between the ages of 12 and 14 riding the B class shall not be forced into the A class, regardless of how many B races or advancement points they have.
 Riders in this age group may advance based on their own ability/competence. - ATV & Motorcycle Rider classifications are not considered the same.
-Riders must achieve their classification in each separately.
+Riders must achieve their classification in each separately. - "A" riders shall not compete in "B" or "C" classes.
+"B" riders shall not compete in "A" or "C" classes.
+"C" riders shall not compete in "A" or "B" classes.
+However, "A" and "B" riders may compete in "A/B" classes, and "B" and "C" riders may compete in "B/C" classes.